PencilScoop/grunt-svginject/README.md

 ### Usage Notes

+The plugin will automatically minify all SVGs.
+This is handled when building the injection functions, so origional SVG files remain unchanged.

-All SVGs must be minified (without line-breaks) and with double-quotation marks <code>" "</code>.
-This is because they are place inside single-quotation <code> ' ' </code> marks in the JavaScript output.
+It will also replace any single-quotation <code> ' ' </code> marks with double-quotation marks <code>" "</code>.
+This is because they are placed inside single quote marks in the JavaScript out.
+Again this handled when the injection function is built - origional SVG files will remain unchanged.

 The class names are named by the file-name with the prefix <code>svg-</code>.
 So a source-file named "icon1.svg" will be inserted into any class named <code>svg-icon1</code>.